midesofek/Ophir-JavaScript-Crashcourse/Module-3/Module-03.md

 ## Common Events in Javascript

-We get a bunch of these events from user engagements with the contents on a website.
+We get a bunch of these events from user engagements with the content on a website.
 This is usually referred to as HTML events.

 Some of these events include the following: